SandraFernandz/SandraFernandz/README.md

 - 👋🏽  Hi, I’m Sandra Fernández.
 I was born in Barcelona but I live now with my family in Munich.
 - 💎  I’m interested in programming, design, philosophy, architecture and art.
 - 💬  Fluent in Spanish, English, German, French and Catalan.
-I have studied in Japan (Jyochi University) and have some basic knowledge of Russian.
+I have studied in Japan (Jyochi University) and have some basic knowledge of Russian and Sanskrit (which by the way is the coolest language ever, in my humble opinion)
 - 🌎  Living abroad for +25 years, I have developped cross-cultural skills and feel comfortable working in international, multicultural        environements.
 - 👀  I am currently looking to join a company and build a career as a front-end developer.
 - 📫  Feel free to contact me: sandraenmunich@gmail.com